crrood/adyen_python_sandbox/README.md

 # adyen_python_sandbox
 Snippets of code to communicate with the Adyen payments server

-Can be run locally or on AWS
+Can be run locally or on AWS / heroku

 ## Setup:
 Add authentication credentials to /cgi-bin/submit.py